crowdin/ota-client-js/README.md

 </details>

-You can create a new distribution in your Crowdin project settings (*Tools* > *Content Delivery*) or using Distributions API through [REST API](https://support.crowdin.com/api/v2/).
+You can create a new distribution in your Crowdin project settings (*Translations* > *Over-The-Air Content Delivery*) or using Distributions API through [REST API](https://support.crowdin.com/api/v2/).
 After that you will receive a *Distribution hash*.

 ### Client methods